civican/legisinfo/42-1/bills/C-44/bill_text.md

 Form 3 in the schedule to the Act is replaced by the following:

-I, ..................., do solemnly swear (affirm) that I will faithfully, truly and to the best of my judgment, skill and ability execute and perform the duties required of me as a member of the Board of Internal Economy of the House of Commons. (**If** an oath is taken, add "So help me God").
+I, ..................., do solemnly swear (affirm) that I will faithfully, truly and to the best of my judgment, skill and ability execute and perform the duties required of me as a member of the Board of Internal Economy of the House of Commons.
+(If an oath is taken, add "So help me God").

-I further solemnly swear (affirm) that I will not, without the authority of the Board, communicate or allow to be communicated to any person any information or documents **discussed** in, or **prepared for**, a **meeting** of the Board that **is held** in **camera**. (**If** an oath is taken, add "So help me God").
+I further solemnly swear (affirm) that I will not, without the authority of the Board, communicate or allow to be communicated to any person any information or documents discussed in, or prepared for, a meeting of the Board that is held in camera.
+(If an oath is taken, add "So help me God").

 ##### Transitional Provisions